-The Five Stairsteps — originally realeased in February 1970 as the B-side of the Buddah Records single “Dear Prudence,” BDA 165, but that record must have been withdrawn because in May 1970 the it was reissued under the same catalog number, b/w “Who Do You Belong To (C. Burke, Jr.)
+The Five Stairsteps — originally released in February 1970 on the single Buddah BDA 165, as the B-side of “Dear Prudence,” but that record must have been withdrawn because in May 1970 it was reissued under the same catalog number, b/w “Who Do You Belong To”

-“O-o-h Child” was by far the most successful single on the pop chart by the Five Stairsteps, reaching #8 on the Hot 100.
-It peaked at #14 on the R&B singles chart, and became the 11th (chronologically) of 15 top forty R&B hits by the the Stairsteps from 1966 to 1980.
+“O-o-h Child” was by far the most successful single on the Billboard Hot 100 pop chart by the Five Stairsteps, reaching #8.
+It also peaked at #14 on the R&B singles chart, and became the 11th (chronologically) of 15 top forty R&B hits by the Stairsteps from 1966 to 1980.

 Wishing You Were Here (Peter Cetera)